gaurav34-dev/project_daa_1/README.md

 # Image Quilting for Texture Synthesis

 Image quilting is a technique for stitching together portions of existing images to create new images.
+We describe a simple image-based method for creating unique visual appearances that involves sewing together small pieces of existing images to create a new image.
+This is referred to as image quilting.
 It has applications of

 1) Texture synthesis is the process of producing big textures from small real-world data.

 >The approach works with photos directly and does not require 3D data.

 We'll use Python and NumPy to implement texture synthesis in this repository.

 ## Texture Synthesis
+Texture synthesis is a different approach of making textures.
+Visual recurrence is minimized since synthetic textures can be generated in any scale.
+By appropriately addressing the boundary requirements, texture synthesis can also yield tileable images.
+Image de-noising, occlusion fill-in, and compression are only a few examples of texture synthesis's potential applications.

 An input image and a block size are used to start the process: